USS Lucid (MSO-458): Museum ship

+Update: Property has been obtained on the historic downtown Stockton waterfront.
+Development permits have been submitted to construct a replica shipyard structure/museum building and facilities.
+Meanwhile, restoration continues on the ship.

 Awards and decorations

-National Defense Service Medal, Vietnam Service Medal (4th award), Republic of Vietnam Meritorious Unit Citation (Gallantry Cross), and the Republic of Vietnam Campaign Medal.
+National Defense Service Medal, Vietnam Service Medal, Republic of Vietnam Meritorious Unit Citation (Gallantry Cross), and the Republic of Vietnam Campaign Medal.

 Twice winner of the Battle Efficiency Award (1957-1961) presented to the most outstanding ship in each class.
 In 1963, she was nominated by Commander Mine Force Pacific for the Ney Memorial Award, which is awarded to the ship with the most outstanding food services facilities.
 In 1968, Lucid earned the White "M" for minesweeping efficiency.